- For Individuals

 English Language Requirement

-Columbia Business School Executive Education programs provide a rewarding experience, including rich interaction with faculty and fellow participants.
-Therefore, proficiency in written and spoken English is essential.
+All Columbia Business School Executive Education programs are taught, moderated, and administered in English.
+To receive a rewarding experience, including rich interaction with faculty and fellow participants, proficiency in written and spoken English is essential.

-If English is your second language, or if you have less than one year of experience in an English-speaking work environment, Columbia Business School Executive Education requests documentation of proficiency in conversational and written English.
+If English is your second language, or if you have less than one year of experience in an English-speaking work environment, Columbia Business School Executive Education may request documentation of proficiency in conversational and written English for your benefit.

 Acceptable documentation could include: